 About Pawpaw Trees and Deer

 Are pawpaws deer resistant?
 Yes – as it turns out, they are classified as a “very resistant” deciduous shrub.
 A classification such as this, however, should not be interpreted as “completely resistant.”
-But, generally speaking, when it comes to pawpaw trees and deer, you shouldn’t have to worry too much.
+Generally speaking, though, when it comes to pawpaw trees and deer, you shouldn’t have to worry too much.
 Which brings me to this – what exactly is keeping deer out of pawpaw trees?

 Deer apparently find pawpaws unpalatable because the bark and foliage contain acetogenins, a natural insect repellent, which gives the bark and foliage an unpleasant taste.